attaramajesta/Tucil2_13522139/README.md

 ## General Information
-Membuat Kurva Bezier berdasarkan control points dan jumlah iterasi yang dimasukkan oleh pengguna.
-Menggunakan konsep divide and conquer yang membagi masalah menjadi subsegmen, menyelesaikannya masing-masing, dam mengkombinasikan hasil untuk mendapat final product.
+The program will display Bezier Curve based on the control points and the number of iterations entered by the user.
+It utilizes the concept of divide and conquer, which divides the problem into subsegments, solves them individually, and combines the results to obtain the final product.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->